magnusbaeck/logstash-filter-verifier/README.md

 installable, but otherwise you can [download and install the latest version](https://golang.org/dl/).
-The source code is written to use [Go modules](https://github.com/golang/go/wiki/Modules) for dependency management and it seems you need at least Go 1.13.
+The source code is written to use [Go modules](https://github.com/golang/go/wiki/Modules) for dependency management.
+You need at least least Go 1.16.x.

 To just build an executable file you don't need anything but the Go compiler; just clone the Logstash Filter Verifier repository and run